NETWAYS/gitlab-training/day1/03_Basics/03_Changes.md

   * Hint: This comes in handy with `git add -A` before
 * `git rm`
   * Removes the files from working tree and Git repository
-  * Note: files will be visible in the Git history, and can be restored from it
+  * Note: Once committed, files will be visible in the Git history, and can be restored from it

 ~~~SECTION:handouts~~~